-\textbf{A baseline strategy and policy classes.} A natural, yet suboptimal, approach for deciding if an innovation is worth accepting is to gather samples sequentially, stopping as soon as the absolute value of their running average surpasses a threshold, and then accepting the innovation if and only if the average is positive.
+\paragraph{A baseline strategy and policy classes.} A natural, yet suboptimal, approach for deciding if an innovation is worth accepting is to gather samples sequentially, stopping as soon as the absolute value of their running average surpasses a threshold, and then accepting the innovation if and only if the average is positive.
 The major drawback of this approach is that the value $\mu_n$ of an innovation $n$ could be arbitrarily close to zero.
-In this case, the number of samples needed to reliably determine its sign (which is of order $1/\mu_n^2$) becomes arbitrarily large.
-A very long time would then be invested to assess an innovation whose return is negligible at best.
-In hindsight, it would have been better to reject the innovation early and move on to the next one.
-For this reason, testing processes in practice need hard termination rules of the form: if after drawing a certain number of samples no confident decision can be taken, then terminate the testing process and the reject the innovation.
+In this case, the number of samples needed to reliably determine its sign (which is of order $1/\mu_n^2$) would become prohibitively large.
+This would result is a massive time investment for an innovation whose return is negligible at best.
+In hindsight, it would have been better to reject the innovation early and move on to the next task.
+For this reason, testing processes in practice needs hard termination rules of the form: \textsl{if after drawing a certain number of samples no confident decision can be taken, then terminate the testing process rejecting the current innovation}.
 Denote by $\durationrm$ this capped early stopping rule and by $\accept$ the accept/reject decision rule that comes with it.
-We say that the pair $\pi = (\durationrm, \accept)$ is a \textsl{policy}.
-Policies defined by capped early stopping rules (see \eqref{e:pol-hoeff1} for a formal definition) are of great practical importance \cite{johari2017peeking,kohavi2013online}.
-However, policies can be defined more generally by any reasonable pair of \textsl{\duration{}} and \textsl{\decision{}} functions (formally defined in Section~\ref{s:setting}).
-Given a (possibly infinite) set of such policies, and assuming that $(X_1,\mu_1),(X_2,\mu_2),\ldots$ are drawn i.i.d.\ from some unknown but fixed distribution, the goal is to learn efficiently, at the smallest cost, the best policy $\pi_{\star}$ in the set with respect to a sensible metric.
+We say that the pair $\pi = (\durationrm, \accept)$ is a \textsl{policy} because it fully characterize the decision-making process for an innovation.
+Policies defined by capped early stopping rules (see \eqref{e:pol-hoeff1} for a concrete example) are of great practical importance \citep{johari2017peeking,kohavi2013online}.
+However, policies can be defined more generally by any reasonable stopping rule and decision function.
+Given a (possibly infinite) set of policies, and assuming that $\mu_1,\mu_2,\ldots$ are drawn i.i.d.\ from some unknown but fixed distribution, the goal is to learn efficiently, at the lowest cost, the best policy $\pi_{\star}$ in the set with respect to a sensible metric.
 Competing against fixed policy classes is a common modeling choice that allows to express the intrinsic constraints that are imposed by the nature of the decision-making problem.
-For example, even if some policies outside of the class could theoretically yield a better performance, they might not be implementable because of time, budget, fairness, or technology constraints.
+For example, even if some policies outside of the class could theoretically yield better performance, they might not be implementable because of time, budget, fairness, or technology constraints.